Mount Aragats: Geography and geology

-Mount Aragats has a topographic prominence of 2,143 meters, more than some higher mountains, such as Dykh-Tau (5,205 m high) in Russian part of Great Caucasus Range.
+Mount Aragats has a topographic prominence of 2,143 meters, more than some higher mountains, such as Dykh-Tau (5,205 m high) in the Russian part of Great Caucasus Range.

-Situated 40 km northwest of Armenian capital Yerevan, Aragats is a large volcano with numerous fissure vents and adventive cones.
-Numerous large lava flows descend from the volcano and are constrained in age between middle Pleistocene and 3,000 BCE.
-The summit crater is cut by a 13 km long line of cones which generated possibly Holocene-age lahars and lava flows.
+Situated 40 km northwest of the Armenian capital Yerevan, Aragats is a large volcano with numerous fissure vents and adventive cones.
+Numerous large lava flows descend from the volcano and are constrained in age between the middle Pleistocene and 3,000 BCE.
+The summit crater is cut by a 13 km long line of cones which generated possibly Holocene-age lahars and lava flow.
 The volcanic system covers an area of 5,000 km2 and is one of the largest in the region.
-More recent activity in flank centres occurred in Tirinkatar (0.48-0.61 Ma), Kakavasar, (0.52-0.54 Ma) and Ashtarak (0.58 Ma), as well as Jrbazhan in the summit area (0.52 Ma).
+More recent activity in flank centers occurred in Tirinkatar (0.48-0.61 Ma), Kakavasar, (0.52-0.54 Ma), and Ashtarak (0.58 Ma), as well as Jrbazhan in the summit area (0.52 Ma).
 The magmas feeding Aragats are unusually hot for arc-derived magmas, resulting in long and voluminous lava flows.

 Glaciation

-Observations shortly after World War II showed the presence of firn fields and snowfields on the sides of the crater cirque as well as moraines and glaciers inside the crater.
-An analysis in 1896 indicated a surface area of 5.5-5.8 km2, but rapidly retreated afterwards.
+Shortly after World War II, observations noted the presence of firn fields and snowfields on the sides of the crater cirque as well as moraines and glaciers inside the crater.
+An analysis in 1896 indicated a surface area of 5.5-5.8 km2, but it rapidly retreated afterward.
 The glaciation has been retreating on account of insufficient snowfall and increasing temperatures.
 Glacial meltwater dominates the upper part of the rivers descending from Aragats but its importance decreases farther down the valleys.
-Traces of prehistorical glaciation also exist including thick moraines in the summit area at an altitude of 2,600-3,000 m.
+Traces of prehistorical glaciation also exist including thick moraines in the summit area at an altitude of 2,600–3,000 m.